- Home

 - Acquire and apply a wide vocabulary, alongside a knowledge and understanding of grammatical terminology and linguistic conventions for reading, writing and spoken language

-- Listen to and understand spoken language and use spoken Standard English effectively
+- Listen to and understand spoken language and use spoken standard English effectively

 Assessment